CLASSES & WORKSHOPS:

 Manhattan Arts Magazine

 Margaret is also a mural artist, having created dozens of murals both public and private throughout New England.
 Her fine art teaching career expands over 4 decades.
-She currently teaches fine art at “Artistree” in S. Pomfret, VT., and at AVA Gallery & Art Center in Lebanon, NH where she also has a private studio.
+She currently teaches watercolor at Seacoast Art Association in Exeter, NH, Kittery Art Association in Kittery, ME, Sanctuary Arts in Eliot, ME, and The Art Center in Dover, NH.
+Margaret has also taught watercolor for the Maine Art Education Association at Haystack in Deer Isle, and Monson Arts.